skat/emcs-b2b-ws/README.md

 # Artefacts and information in relation to SKAT's EMCS B2B Web Services Gateway

-Repository with relevant artefacts and information in relation to SKAT's EMCS B2B Web Service Gateway
+This repository provides relevant artefacts and information in relation to SKAT's EMCS B2B Web Service Gateway.

+The SKAT's Web Service Gateway for Excise movement and Control System (EMCS) provides 22 SOAP Web Services (in total) that legal entities may consume in ERP systems for fully automated submitting and receiving EMCS documents (XML documents).

 ## Service WSDLs